xiaziyna/spatial-detrend/README.md

 ### Use

-If wish to start from scratch, download a collection of lightcurves from a single quarter
+1) Download a collection of Kepler SAP lightcurves from a single quarter ([MAST archive](https://archive.stsci.edu/kepler/data_search/search.php) is one way), put these in a folder i.e. 'q2_data' for quarter 2 lightcurves.

-download data
-preprocess data
-generate weight matrices/difference operators call solver
+   -- If wish to skip this step, prepped data available for quarters (6, 10, 14) for Kepler magnitude (12-13) stars, see note under Input data.
+3) Use spatial_detrend.preproc.kepler_util.open_lc_data to extract data.
+Modify and use the script preproc/preprocess_data.py to call open_lc_data and perform filtering of the data.
+4) Run preproc/grid_data.py to obtain a discretized sensor and gridded lightcurves (modify relevant parameters).
+5) See the example provided for how to call the spatial detrending method with the solver class and choose input parameters.

 ### Input data

-Quarter 6 prepped data included for your convenience.
-For more prepped data see github repo!
+To download prepped data requires git lfs: git clone <your-repo-url> spatial-detrend cd spatial-detrend git lfs pull

 ### Parameters